Phalcode/gamevault-backend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🔧 Request a Feature
-about: Suggest an idea for this project
-title: ''
-labels: enhancement
-assignees: ''
+about: Do you have a Feature Request?
+labels: ["🎛️ server", "🔧 feature"]
 projects: "Phalcode/3"
 ---